Mumbai CSMT–Madgaon Tejas Express

 The 22119 / 22120 Mumbai CSMT–Madgaon Tejas Express is one of India's full-AC train fleet introduced by Indian Railways connecting in Maharashtra and in Goa.
 It is currently being operated with 22119/22120 train numbers on five days a week basis but during monsoon season the train will run thrice a week.
 The train route was officially extended from Karmali to Madgaon Junction on 1 November 2022.
 This is the first Tejas express to be equipped with 2 vistadome coaches on each end.

 The coaches are manufactured at the Rail Coach Factory, Kapurthala.

 Service

 22119/22120 Mumbai Chhatrapati Shivaji Maharaj Terminus–Madgaon Junction Tejas Express currently operates 5 days a week, covering 581 km in 8 hrs 50 mins (66 km/h average speed).

 Traction

 Even though the route is completely electrified, it is diesel-hauled end to end.
-A WDP-4D locomotive from the Kalyan shed hauls the train for its entire journey.
+A WDP-4D locomotive from the Kalyan shed hauls the train for its entire journey (Earlier was WDP-3A).